-Stand Against Racism is a signature campaign of YWCA USA to build community among those who work for racial justice and to raise awareness about the negative impact of institutional and structural racism in our communities.
-This campaign is one part of the larger national strategy to fulfill our mission of eliminating racism.
+Stand Against Racism is a signature campaign of YWCA USA to build community among those working for racial and social justice.
+The Stand Against Racism seeks to raise awareness about the negative impact of institutional and structural racism in our communities.

 The theme of this year's Stand Against Racism is "Women of Color Leading Change."
 Our speakers include: